Hypertension Treatment in MA & RI

-Hypertension (or high blood pressure) means the pressure inside your blood vessels is too high.
-Your doctor measures two forces to determine your blood pressure:
+Hypertension, more commonly known as high blood pressure, means that the pressure within your blood vessels is too high.
+Your doctor or healthcare worker takes two measurements to calculate your blood pressure:

-- Diastolic blood pressure measures the pressure when your heart is relaxing and filling with blood.
-This is the bottom number of a blood pressure reading, and it should be less than 80.
+- Diastolic blood pressure is when your heart relaxes and fills with blood.
+It’s the bottom part of your blood pressure reading, and it should be under 80.

-Hypertension is an extremely common condition and often affects those with Type 2 diabetes.
-It affects about one in three Americans, meaning 70 to 80 million people.
-But only half of these people have their high blood pressure under control.
-For the millions with uncontrolled hypertension, they are at risk for heart disease, heart attack, stroke, aneurysm and organ damage.
+Hypertension is a very common condition and often impacts those with Type 2 diabetes.
+One-third of Americans (up to 80 million people) have hypertension, but only half of this group has their high blood pressure under control.
+The millions of Americans with uncontrolled hypertension have a greater risk of heart attack, heart disease, stroke, organ damage, and aneurysms.

 - Primary or essential hypertension has no known cause and usually develops over time.
 This is the most common type of hypertension.

-- Secondary hypertension is due to another underlying medical condition, such as thyroid disease, kidney problems or certain medications.
-Treating the underlying cause will often reverse the high blood pressure.
+- Secondary hypertension develops as the result of an underlying medical condition, such as kidney problems, thyroid disease, or medications.
+Southcoast Health professionals work to treat the underlying cause, which may reverse high blood pressure.

 - African American ethnicity